Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlServerServiceObjective.md

  [-ServerName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

+Gets the service objectives for a server.

 ### ByLocation
 ```
 Get-AzSqlServerServiceObjective -LocationName <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

+Gets the service objectives for an Azure region.

 ## DESCRIPTION
 The **Get-AzSqlServerServiceObjective** cmdlet gets the available service objectives for an Azure SQL Database server.